trebisky/stm32f411/clocks/README.md

 fast for the flash memory without some configuring.
 So I tried just using the PLL to generate 16 Mhz and that worked fine, confirming my idea.

+The flash wait states fix everything.
+Turning on the I and D caches (and prefetch) make a big difference in making things run faster.